Haxxnet/Compose-Examples/examples/arr-suite/README.md

 - Bazarr
   - Used for subtitles
 - Flaresolverr
-  - Used to bypass Cloudflare for prowlarr
+  - Used to bypass CloudFlare for indexers on Prowlarr
-  - You must add it at prowlarr as indexer with the tag `flaresolverr`
 - Qbittorrent
   - Used as download client; run behind gluetun vpn killswitch container
-  - A temporary password for the `admin` user will be printed to the container log on startup.
-Change it immediately to a static one that does not change again.
 - Gluetun
-  - Used for establishing an openvpn/wireguard killswitch vpn connection for qbittorrent
-  - Requires an active subscription for a vpn provider (e.g. Mullvad)
+  - Used to establish a VPN killswitch connection for Qbittorrent to a commercial VPN provider (e.g. Mullvad)
-- Emby / Jellyfin
+- Emby or Jellyfin
-  - Used to manage your media libraries and stream it from various devices
+  - Used to manage your media libraries and stream content from various devices

 The following bind mount volumes are defined:

 - `/arr-suite/configs/<container-name>`
   - holds the config files of an arr container
-- `/arr-suite/media/<type>`
+- `/arr-suite/media/<folder>`
   - will hold your media files such as movies, music, books, tv-shows, qbittorrent downloads etc.

 ## Setup